Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Known bugs and issues

 • With some devices (many Samsung devices) you can't move the aim while shooting.
-I tried to fix this bug but I haven't succeeded, if you are a modder and you want to help fix this bug check out the [Github issue tracker of the mod](https://github.com/Desno365/DesnoGuns-Mod/issues).<br>
+I tried to fix this bug but I haven't succeeded, if you are a modder and want to help fix this bug check out the [Github issue tracker of the mod](https://github.com/Desno365/DesnoGuns-Mod/issues).<br>
 • If you shoot multiple arrows to a mob, sometimes, they bounce back to you and damage you.
 I made a workaround for this, you can enable it in the settings of the mod.<br><br>
 If you find a bug report it in the [minecraft-forum.net thread][thread] or use the [Github issue tracker](https://github.com/Desno365/DesnoGuns-Mod).